springmeyer/grid_renderer_example/README.md

 ## Installation

-  Install Mapnik from the above svn repo as if you are installing Mapnik2 (http://trac.mapnik.org/wiki/Mapnik2)
+  Install Mapnik from >= r2842.
+More details about installing the latest mapnik at: http://trac.mapnik.org/wiki/Mapnik2

 ## Setup